Planning-Inspectorate/applications-service/e2e-tests/README.md

 #### Test data

-From the `e2e-tests` folder, the tests can be run locally setting the delay period with commands like this for to run all the tests use `@testSuite` tag:
+From the `e2e-tests` folder, the tests can be run locally setting the delay period with commands below

+to run all the tests in headed mode using `@testSuite` tag:
 ```
 node_modules/cypress/bin/cypress run --headed -b chrome --env demoDelay=1000 -e TAGS="@testSuite"
 ```